-The Communications section is responsible for all telecommunications contracts/services and radio purchases and installations in County vehicles.
+The Communications section is responsible for radio purchases and installations in County vehicles.

-- The FY2016 Budget includes the reclassification of: - o 1 Director of Operation Services (P) to Director of Consolidated Services (N) - o 1 Administrative Assistant (10) to Administrative Analyst (12) - o 1 Radio Communications Manager (HM) to Wireless Communications Manager (JM)
+- The FY2018 Budget represents a continuation of current service levels. - The FY2016 Budget includes the reclassification of: - o 1 Director of Operation Services (P) to Director of Consolidated Services (N) - o 1 Administrative Assistant (10) to Administrative Analyst (12) - o 1 Radio Communications Manager (HM) to Wireless Communications Manager (JM)